calizarr/PhenoPiSight/Installation_guide.md

 [playbook-ansible.sh]: playbooks/playbook-ansible.sh

 ### Final Notes ###
   * You can manage the bramble via Ansible with more playbooks that you can create yourself using the documentation provided above.
+You can also use the playbooks as a template for future playbooks.
   * A good way to test some Ansible commands beforehand is to use Ansible modules with [ad-hoc commands][]
+      * `ansible -m ping all` or `ansible -m command -a ls` are good examples.

 [ad-hoc commands]: http://docs.ansible.com/ansible/intro_adhoc.html